justinethier/keyva/Readme.md

 All data added to the LSM tree is initially stored in Memtable, essentially an in-memory cache.

 Data in the MemTable needs to be arranged for fast access and ideally for low-cost concurrent read/write operations.
 A self-balanced tree such as a red-black tree can work well for this purpose.
 Our implementation uses a [skip list](https://en.wikipedia.org/wiki/Skip_list).

-If a key already exists in the table when a request is recieved the value will be updated directly.
+If a key already exists in the table when a request is received the value will be updated directly.
 This is different than the other data structures employed by the LSM tree, which are immutable.

 Deletes must be retained in the table as well.
 It is important to store a tombstone in case the key still contains data in the SST.
 The deletion will be resolved later when we compact SST files.